The Oculus Center is one of New York City’s most architecturally stunning buildings and is worth a visit, if only for the great photo-op!

 From April to October, you can grab food and drinks at the Beer Garden.

-On the north plaza of the Oculus, every Tuesday from 8:00 am to 5:00 pm from June to October, there is a green market selling locally produced goods from the regional area.
+Also on the North Plaza every Tuesday from 8:00 am to 5:00 pm from June to October is a green market selling locally produced goods from the regional area.

-You’ll find foods like strawberries, cider, vegetables, baked goods, hard cider, beef and dairy, baked goods and even handcrafted potato vodka!
+You’ll find foods like strawberries, cider, vegetables, baked goods, and even handcrafted potato vodka!

 The North Plaza has a nice open space so there are from time to time live performances of music or dancing.
 There are even yoga classes in the warm months!